profmitchell/AudioUI/AudioUIJUCEStarterTemplate/README.md

    - Run the standalone version or load the plugin in a DAW

 The JUCE application will connect to the React development server and display the UI.
 Any changes made to the React code will hot-reload in the plugin UI without needing to recompile.
-The JUCE application will connect to the Next.js development server and display the UI.
-Any changes made to the Next.js code will hot-reload in the plugin UI without needing to recompile.

 ## Development Workflow

 1. Make changes to your React components in `frontend/src`
-1. Make changes to your Next.js pages/components in `frontend/app` (or `frontend/pages` and `frontend/components` depending on your Next.js setup).
 2. Save your changes - they will automatically appear in the running plugin
 3. For C++ changes, you'll need to rebuild the plugin